-From:Sent:Thursday, February 15, 2018 2:19 PMTo:TexasSPEDCc:Subject:Subject:Corrective Action Plan inputAttachments:CAP input -sped % by year, main points.docx

-Thank you for soliciting input from your local districts around the state.
+From: Sent: Thursday, February 15, 2018 2:19 PM To: TexasSPED Cc: Subject: Corrective Action Plan input Attachments: CAP input -sped % by year, main points.docx Thank you for soliciting input from your local districts around the state.
 Please graciously consider our input via this email format.

-The attached document indicates the decline in special special education numbers while coinciding with the rise in Section 504 numbers.
-This trend seems to indicate that students in our district do indeed get educational services based upon their eligibility, parent and committee input, and level of supports related to their disability.
-Section has no other parental input, nor TEA input, which would indicate that these services are currently not appropriate for each respective student.

-Please note that the second s
+The attached document indicates the decline in special education numbers while coinciding with the rise in Section 504 numbers.
+This trend seems to indicate that students in our district do indeed get educational services based upon their eligibility, parent and committee input, and level of supports related to their disability. other parental input, nor TEA input, which would indicate that these services are currently not appropriate for each respective student. has never fallen below the 8.5% threshold.
+The data table also indicates that in the last Please note that five years (using reports readily available in State Performance Plan / TEAL entries) there were 49 Notices to not test for special education, yet there were also 597 Notices to test provided to our local students/parents, of which 80% of those tested did qualify.
 It is my stance that there are documents, resources, and an "appeal" process already in place related to a parent's rights when he or she may disagree with a decision that a school district makes.
 Why not maximize our resources in beefing up what is there, as opposed to using so many taxpayer dollars related to investigating students that might "should have been identified"?
 It is my wish that the attached comments provide helpful recommendations from this far corner of the state.

-Respectfully submitted,
+Respectfully submitted, .

-.
 Instructional Services Department

-From: Sent: To: Cc: Subject: Attachments: Tuesday, February 20, 2018 1:37 PM TexasSPED Decoding Dyslexia Texas - Corrective Action Draft Input - Suggestions.pdf; iep_flowchart_Final.jpg Follow Up Flag: Flag Status: Follow up Completed
+Tuesday, February 20, 2018 1:37 PM Sent:

+Subject: Decoding Dyslexia Texas -

+Corrective Action Draft Input -

+- Decoding Dyslexia Texas.pdf; Corrective Action Draft

+Suggestions.pdf; iep_flowchart_Final.jpg

-Corrective Action Draft Input - Decoding Dyslexia Texas
+Corrective Action Draft Input -

+- Decoding Dyslexia Texas